SyncholisticMG/gh/chapter2/workspace.md

 As you are leaving time and space, depending on what kind of NDE you have, you can go to a very high density and dimensional realm.
-This is when the foetus in the womb had a grand goal that you had not achieved yet and you can be sent to 7th  or 8th density to experience life from there and then return with some of those potent memories intact.
+This is when the fetus in the womb had a grand goal that you had not achieved yet and you can be sent to 7th  or 8th density to experience life from there and then return with some of those potent memories intact.
 Often people are so overwhelmed by the experience and think they can’t live up to that energy being that they perceived themselves as.
 And the message is that you can as it's already who you are and the NDE has assisted you to discover that.
-Those experiences would be contracted out beforehand in the foetus in the womb planning.
+Those experiences would be contracted out beforehand in the fetus in the womb planning.

 Bystanders can sometimes accompany that soul through the experience of meeting loved ones on the other side be that now in NDE or death scenario.
 Life reviews can be seen as random moments, even though everything has an underlying universal order.
 When one has a life review as part of their NDE it was to close the spiritual contracts and grow beyond them because the soul in the internal and external infrastructure hasn’t been able to resolve those issues.
-It also helps the understanding of the existential structure of how the foetus in the womb plans all sets of experiences including traumas, dramas, karmas, dharmas.
+It also helps the understanding of the existential structure of how the fetus in the womb plans all sets of experiences including traumas, dramas, karmas, dharmas.
 Often when doctors,
 nurses or family members perceive light leaving the body that can be the chi, the lifeforce leaving the body at the end of the transition process.
-It all depends on how the life & death experience has been orchestrated in the foetus planning.
+It all depends on how the life & death experience has been orchestrated in the fetus planning.
 It does happen that people have magical unique deaths as another way of assisting their loved ones to mend broken faith, accept the mystical in front of them and ease them into the griefing process.